FuzzSuz/Siege/README.md

    firebase init
    ```
    - Select "Hosting" when prompted.
-   - Set the public directory to the current directory (where your index.html is).
+   - Set the public directory to `src/web`.
    - Configure as a single-page app: No.
    - Set up automatic builds and deploys: No.
 5. Deploy your site: